Northeast blackout of 1965: Effect and aftermath

 Fortunately, a bright full moon lit up the cloudless sky over the entire blackout area, providing some aid for the millions who were suddenly plunged into darkness.

 Most telephones remained operational since the telephone exchanges were powered by emergency generators.
 However, not all emergency generators functioned as desired.
 The generator at Upstate Medical Center in Syracuse failed to start, creating a serious crisis and forcing surgeons to complete operations in progress by flashlight.

 Power restoration was uneven.
 Most generators had no auxiliary power to use for startup.
-Parts of Brooklyn were repowered by 11:00p.m., the rest of the borough by midnight.
+Parts of Brooklyn were repowered by 11:00 p.m., the rest of the borough by midnight.
 However, the entire city was not returned to normal power supply until nearly 7:00 a.m. the next day, November 10.

 Power in western New York was restored in a few hours, thanks to the Genesee River-powered generating plant in Rochester, which stayed online throughout the blackout.
 Like starting a car, starting or restarting a generator requires power for a starter motor (see black start).
 The availability of this hydroelectric power was crucial; it was used to restart dead generators, which then could provide power to restart other generators, in a cascading process which required much switching by engineers at the various plants.